 The multidisciplinary guideline writing group developed the guidelines based on the process outlined in the BHIVA Guidelines Development Manual [1].
 All members of the group underwent GRADE training.
 We undertook a comprehensive literature review on PrEP and HIV prevention using the PICO question shown below.
 The recommendations are the result of a series of face-to-face and virtual meetings of the writing group and a meeting of community activists and organisations who commented on a draft of the guidelines in May 2017.
 The writing group also reviewed and incorporated input from the public consultation process.

 PICO questions were set as:

+POPULATIONS: HIV negative

+• INTERVENTION: PrEP

-- POPULATIONS: HIV negative - INTERVENTION: PrEP - COMPARISON: No specific comparators were applied to ensure all were picked up in the search - OUTCOME: HIV infection, adverse event, risk behaviours or risk compensation (condom use, number of sexual partners, STIs), adherence
+• COMPARISON: No specific comparators were applied to ensure all were picked up in the search

+• OUTCOME: HIV infection, STIs, adverse events, risk behaviours or risk compensation (condom use, number of sexual partners), adherence

-The literature review was from January 2004-May 2016.
-The Medline, Embase and Cochrane databases were searched.
+The literature review search was from January 2004 to May 2016.
+Medline, Embase and Cochrane databases were searched.
 Only papers in English were included and animal studies were excluded.
-In addition, relevant evidence published between May 2016 and July 2017 has been included
+In addition, although the formal literature review was not repeated, subsequent evidence published between May 2016 and July 2017 that the writing group felt was relevant has been included.